divyasaisri19/SCT_ML_02/README.md

 ## 📌 Overview

 This project implements the **K-Means Clustering** algorithm to segment retail store customers based on their purchasing behavior.

-Customer segmentation helps businesses better understand their customers, enabling personalized marketing strategies, targeted promotions, and improved customer engagement.
+Customer segmentation is a powerful technique that helps businesses understand customer groups and develop personalized marketing strategies.

 ---

 ## 🎯 Objective

-To group retail store customers into distinct clusters based on:
+To group customers of a retail store into distinct segments based on:

-* Annual Income
+* Annual Income (k$)
-* Spending Score
+* Spending Score (1–100)

 using the K-Means Clustering algorithm.